 Kojagari Lakshmi Puja is perfomed in West Bengal, Orissa, and Assam.
 It falls on the full moon day in the Hindu month Ashwin, September – October according to Gregorian calendar.
-This year (2016) it is on 15th October.
+For the festival date click here.
 This day is also known as Sharad Poornima in other parts of India.

 The Pooja is performed by married women in the evening and a night vigil is observed.
 The women fast during the day and break the fast at midnight after offering food to Goddess Lakshmi.